pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

     additionalScopes: ["openid", "email"]
     allowPasswordGrant: false

   # Specify how claims are mapped to Kubernetes identities.
-This varies a lot between providers.
+This varies by provider.
   claims:
     username: email
     groups: groups